sudogene/telegrapy/README.md

 # add the function
 handler.add_command('echo', echo)
 ```
-Adding of commands to the handler requires two arguments; 1. the command string which will trigger the function.
-2. the function.
+Adding of commands to the handler requires two arguments; the string command and the function.